 Accessibility is a focus for choosing our program areas.
 However, each program area presents different terrain and unique challenges depending on the adaptive athlete.
 We strive to provide assistance to all our adaptive athletes in all of our program areas, however, we also recognize the spectrum of adaptive athletes and recognize not all our climbing areas may be accessible to all athletes.

 It is always our goal to empower our participants!
-Our certified guides and qualified volunteers are eager to answer questions and help you grow as a climber, within a safe environment.
+Our certified guides and qualified climbing assistants are eager to answer questions and help you grow as a climber, within a safe environment.
 We also offer specific skill building courses for adaptive athletes that want to take their climbing to the next level.
 We are happy to answer any questions you have and teach some technical skills.
 We do not provide lead climbing opportunities on Paradox trips (unless backed up on toprope).

 Paradox Sports has a thorough Emergency Response System and Emergency Response Team.
-At the beginning of each program, we will work with the volunteers and climbers to communicate risks and what to do in case of an emergency.
+At the beginning of each program, we will work with the climbing assistants and climbers to communicate risks and what to do in case of an emergency.
 The majority of guide, program leads, and Paradox staff also are Wilderness First Responder certified and many volunteers serve on Search and Rescue teams.
 You are in good hands!

 Depending on what trip you are participating on, the packing list varies.
 You will be sent a full packing list prior to the event.
 Please see our suggested packing lists at the bottom of the Legacy Trips page.

 Paradox Sports does not provide transportation directly, however during registration volunteers and participants are asked about their travel plans/needs.
 We are happy to connect people interested in carpooling that are coming from the same areas!